vsumner/swarms-rs/swarms-rs/README.md

 ### Agents

-An agent is an entity powered by an LLM equippied with tools and memory that can run autonomously to automate issues.
+An agent is an entity powered by an LLM equipped with tools and memory that can run autonomously to automate issues.
 Here's an example:

 ```rust
 use std::env;